 - Local and state regulations are in place to better manage nutrient risks based on the unique conditions that exist in your location.
-Designing a nutrient management plan within these regulations addresses local concerns and minimizes risk within your unique ecosystem. - Depending on your location, regulatory agencies may include federal, state, or local policies. - In general, if your location is regulated by nutrient policies (such as nutrient management plans), all of your nutrient BMP will be designed according to these policies. - Understand the importance of nutrient licensing.
+Designing a nutrient management plan within these regulations addresses local concerns and minimizes risk within your unique ecosystem. - Depending on your location, regulatory agencies may include federal, state, or local policies. - In general, if your location is regulated by nutrient policies (such as nutrient management plans), all of your nutrient BMP will be designed according to these policies. - Understand the importance of nutrient licensing. - The State of Illinois released a Nutrient Loss Reduction Strategy in 2015 to address local and Gulf of Mexico water quality concerns.
+Golf courses are not part of the strategy but can benefit from reviewing the site to help reduce the impact. - Though golf courses are exempt from Illinois Statute 415 ILCS 65 that prohibits the use of commercially applied lawn fertilizers containing phosphorus, golf courses should work towards the intent of the statute by utilizing soil testing to make nutrient management decisions.

-- Identify who must be licensed. - Describe differing licenses, if applicable. - Provide the minimum requirement. - ✓ Detail the Continued Education Unit required to maintain the license. - Understand the value of training programs. - Contact local and state organizations for regulatory restrictions.
+- Identify who must be licensed. - Describe differing licenses, if applicable. - Provide the minimum requirement. - Detail the Continued Education Unit required to maintain the license. - Understand the value of training programs. - Contact local and state organizations for regulatory restrictions.